 - Retain Quality Teachers and Staff

-- Enhance Student Access to Interactive Educational Technology
+- Enhance Scholars Access to Interactive Educational Technology

 - Maintain a Safe and Operational School

 - Support Ongoing Research and Evaluation of Best Educational Practices